sharmalab/datacafe/README.md

 ## Executing Data Cafe

-You may execute Data Cafe by writing a client to it.
+You may execute Data Cafe by writing a server application on top of the Data Cafe Server as well as a client application by extending the Data Cafe Client.

+Server and client samples are provided in the datacafe-server-samples and datacafe-client-samples modules.

 Make sure to include log4j2-test.xml into your class path to be able to configure and view the logs.
 Default log level is [WARN].

-Server and client samples are provided in the datacafe-server-samples and datacafe-client-samples module.
+The samples described below are PhysioNet MIMIC-III data sources downloaded and configured as MongoDB data bases.

 # Executor Sample in datacafe-server-samples module.

-Executor offers a server sample with Mongo as the original data source and HDFS as the integrated data source.
+Executor offers a server sample with Mongo as the origin data source and HDFS as the integrated data source.

 To execute the Executor sample,